rmx152/vce/enl/1 2/syntax.md

 			A verb phrase may incorporate another word in order to form a negative. eg. I would *never* eat a horse.  / He should *not* do that. / I had*n’t* been planning a meal.
 			In interrogatives and imperatives, the order of words in the verb phrase structure may be varied.
-We often use the auxiliary ‘do’ or ‘have’ to help form these sentence types:
-				Eg. Why did you come?    / Where do you come from ?  / Have you finished?
+We often use the auxiliary ‘do’ or ‘have’ to help form these sentence types: eg. Why did you come?    / Where do you come from ?  / Have you finished?
 Do take a seat.
 		Function
 			These function as the verb element in a clause.
 	Adverb phrases (AvP)
 		Form
 			The head of an adverb phrase is an adverb.
-Otherwise the structure is the same as with adjective phrases, with pre- and post- modification:
+Otherwise the structure is the same as with adjective phrases, with pre- and post- modification: eg. (very quickly)
-				Eg. (very quickly)
-				Eg. (rather too quickly for comfort)
+				eg. (rather too quickly for comfort)
-				Eg. (more quickly   PP(than last year))
+				eg. (more quickly   PP(than last year))
 		Function
 			These function in a clause as adverbials.
 	Adjective phrases (AjP)